 Measures

-Posttraumatic Stress symptoms and PTSD: The presence of posttraumatic stress symptoms and probable PTSD was measured using the Child and Adolescent Trauma Screen (CATS) – Caregiver report form (Sachser et al., 2017).
-The CATS is a screening measure for posttraumatic stress symptoms based on self- or caregiver-report for children and adolescents 7-17 years old and caregiver-report for children 3-6 years old.
+PTSD: The presence of posttraumatic stress symptoms and classification of provisional PTSD status for the child was measured using the Child and Adolescent Trauma Screen (CATS) – Caregiver report form (Sachser et al., 2017).
+The CATS is a screening measure for posttraumatic stress symptoms based on self- or caregiver-report for children and adolescents aged 7-17 years old and caregiver-report for children aged 3-6 years old.
 The measure consists of 16 questions for 3-6-year-olds and 20 questions for 7–17-year-olds based on DSM-5 B, C, D, and E criteria.
 There are four (3–6-year-olds) and five (7–17-year-olds) questions assessing symptom interference with psychosocial functioning of the child.
 Before completing the CATS, all participants were asked if their child had been exposed, directly or indirectly, to any event during the war that he or she found extremely scary.
-Caregivers were asked to rate the presence of the symptoms during the past month on a 4-point Likert scale (“Never”, “Once in a while”, “Half the time” and “Almost always”).
+Caregivers were then asked to rate the presence of the symptoms during the past month on a 4-point Likert scale (“Never”, “Once in a while”, “Half the time” and “Almost always”).
+Higher scores reflect higher symptom levels, and the internal consistency of the CATS scores was high for both 3-6 years old (α = .92) and 7-17 years (α = .93).

-The presence of probable PTSD was estimated based on having war-related traumatic exposure and a symptom total score cut-off of ≥ 15 for children 3-6 years old and of ≥ 21 for children and adolescents 7-17 years old.
+Classification of children with “provisional” PTSD in the study was determined based on: 1) meeting the required DSM-5 criteria which includes the presence of traumatic exposure, having at least one or more symptoms in the re-experiencing cluster and the avoidance cluster, two or more symptoms in the negative alterations in cognition and mood and hyperarousal clusters for children older than 6 years (or one or more symptoms from negative alterations/hyperreactivity clusters for those younger than 6 years old), and presence of functional impairment; and 2) scoring over a cut-off of ≥ 15 for children 3-6 years old and of ≥ 21 for children and adolescents 7-17 years old.

-Although CATS is based on the DSM-5 criteria required for paediatric PTSD, the diagnosis should not be based solely on its results and requires a clinical interview confirmation.
-At the same time, children who score above the cut-off on the CATS scale are at high risk of PTSD and are defined as having probable PTSD.
-The internal consistency of the CATS scores was excellent for both 3-6 years old (α = .92) and 7-17 years (α = .93).
+Although the CATS is based on the DSM-5 criteria required for paediatric PTSD, the diagnosis should not be based solely on its results and requires a clinical interview for confirmation.
+Nevertheless, children in this study that meet the DSM-5 criteria and who score above the clinical cut-off on the CATS scale can be considered at high risk of PTSD and can be defined as having “provisional” PTSD.

 Parental changes in mental health: All parents completed modified versions of the Generalized Anxiety Disorder 7-item Scale (GAD-7: Spitzer et al., 2006), the Patient Health Questionnaire-9 (PHQ-9: Kroenke et al., 2001), the Three-Item Loneliness Scale (TILS: Hughes et al., 2004) and the World Health Organization’s 10-item Alcohol Use Disorders Identification Test (AUDIT-10: Babor et al., 1992) to capture changes in the symptoms of anxiety, depression, loneliness and problematic alcohol, respectively.
-The wording of the instructions was altered to ask respondents to rate how much more frequently they had experienced each symptom since February 24th.
-The response options were changed to analyse the magnitude of change based on Likert scale response ranging from “0” – No change or less” to “4 – A great deal more often” (Hyland et al., 2022).
+The wording of the instructions was altered to ask respondents to rate how much more frequently they had experienced each symptom since the war on Ukraine began on February 24th, 2022.
+The response options were changed to analyse the magnitude of change based on Likert scale response ranging from “0” – No change or less” to “4 – A great deal more often” (Hyland et al., 2023).
 Higher scores indicate a greater increase in symptoms since the full-scale invasion.
-Internal reliability estimates for the GAD-7 (α = .93), PHQ-9 (α = .90), TILS (α = .86), and AUDIT-10 (α = .92) in this sample were excellent.
+Internal consistency for the GAD-7 (α = .93), PHQ-9 (α = .90), TILS (α = .86), and AUDIT-10 (α = .92) in this sample were high.